 Suzuki Cultus (16 years)

-Finally, we are getting news regarding the discontinuation of Suzuki Cultus.
-The car was launched in the year 2000 and continued to sell for 16 years without any significant improvement apart from a fuel injected engine in 2007.
+Finally, we get the new generation of Suzuki Cultus after the long wait.
+Suzuki Cultus was launched in the year 2000 and continued to sell for 16 years without any significant improvement apart from a fuel injected engine in 2007.
 Funnily enough, the Cultus is a hatchback version of the already discontinued Margalla sedan which Pak Suzuki used to sell between 1991 and 1998.

 Suzuki Alto (12 years)